The 2019 claims submission deadline for both the Health Care FSA and the Dependent Care FSA was extended to April 30

 Flexible Spending Accounts (FSAs) are tax-advantaged accounts that you can use to pay for eligible medical, prescription drug, dental, vision, hearing and dependent day care expenses.
 Your contributions to an FSA are deducted from your pay before taxes, which lowers your taxable income.
 You have two FSA options for 2019:

 Dependent Care FSA.

 If you enroll in an FSA during Open Enrollment, contributions will be taken from your paychecks starting with the first pay period in January.

 If you enroll in an FSA when you first become eligible for coverage, you can start using benefits the first of the month after you enroll.
-Your contributions will be taken from your paychecks starting with your first paycheck after enrollment.
-You will have access to your full FSA contribution immediately.
+Your contributions will be taken from your paycheck after your benefits start.

 You can’t change your contribution amount outside of Open Enrollment unless you have a qualifying life event.